Innovation and Development Subsidies

 Aimed at both printed and digital newspapers with paying subscribers.
 This could be your national or local morning paper, for example.
 There are two forms of subsidies within press subsidies – distribution subsidies and operational subsidies.
 To be eligible for press subsidies, the newspaper need to meet a number of criteria.
 One of the basic requirements for press subsidies is that the newspaper is regularly published, at least once a week, and has at least 1,500 paying subscribers.

 Aimed at all general news media whose main purpose is to convey news.
 The content can be text, audio or moving images delivered via web-based media, printed newspapers, radio or television.
-Paid and free media are both eligible.
+Paid and free media are both eligible for media subsidies.
 Media subsidies may therefore be given to news media regardless of the form of publication or distribution.
-There are three forms of subsidies within the media subsidies – Subsidies for Local Journalism, Innovation and Development Subsidies and Editorial Subsidies.
+There are three types of media subsidies – Subsidies for Local Journalism, Innovation and Development Subsidies and Editorial Subsidies.

 What you may apply for